- What is a charter school?

 - Do charter schools have attendance boundaries?

 Charter schools do not have to adhere to the district’s student assignment plan as do district schools.
-However, charter schools may only enroll students from within the county in which the charter school is located.
+Under state law, the pilot project charter school must include an enrollment preference for students who live in close proximity to the school and must include those boundaries in the charter contract.

 - Do charter schools have admission requirements?